Moringa-SDF-PT10/ike-mwithiga-cocktail-quiz/README.md

 This project is a web-based quiz game designed as a **Single Page Application (SPA)** to challenge and entertain users with trivia about cocktails.
 It integrates fundamental front-end development skills, utilizing **HTML, CSS, and JavaScript** to create an interactive user experience.
 The application communicates with the public **TheCocktailDB API** as its dynamic data source, ensuring a varied question set across multiple sessions.

-The SPA guides the user through an animated start sequence, allows category selection, presents timed questions with immediate feedback, tracks the score, and provides a review of incorrect answers upon completion, culminating in a confetti celebration for high scores.
+The SPA guides the user through an animated start sequence, allows category selection, presents timed questions with immediate feedback, tracks the score, and provides a review of incorrect answers upon completion, ending with a confetti celebration for high scores above 4.

 ---
 ## 📁 Project Structure